The Testaccina project was born in March 2013, when I broke a bone in my foot and couldn’t walk for a month.

 When I was able to walk again – still not too fast – I hobbled to the market, stopping on crumbling corners to lean against the district’s great, turn-of-the-century housing blocks.
 These walls – amber, terracotta, tobacco, sunflower yellow, ricotta cream and artichoke grey – formed the delicate colour palette of my days.
 I walked back – carefully – from the butcher’s and fresh pasta store, pausing every time I felt a twinge.
 I was moving slowly enough to see the weeds growing between the paving stones in Piazza Santa Maria Liberatrice, the ants queuing up in an orderly fashion to assail the hibiscus trees in Via Branca, the curling fly-posters slowly turning into papier mâché that celebrated the election of a new Pope.

 All of this cemented something I have long believed: stories happen everywhere.
 My blog, Testaccina, was born, to describe the small things that I saw that somehow became incredibly important to me.
 There are moments when you realise that life is in the details; that if we can find a way of transforming experience into words, we can start to really communicate with each other, which is no small achievement.

-Three years on from the start of that project, Testaccina is taking another step forward.
-The new website contains not only ideas about visiting Rome and Italy, but also suggestions for travel writing and blogging, gleaned from my own experiences and a community of fantastic writers all over Italy (and the world!) for whom blogging has become the first step to a new life.
+Many years on from the start of that project, Testaccina is taking another step forward.
+The new website contains not only ideas about visiting Rome and Italy, but also suggestions for visiting Europe and further flung destinations, plus creative advice gleaned from my own experiences and a community of fantastic writers all over Italy (and the world!) for whom blogging has become the first step to a new life.
 We all know writing is a solitary road at times, but it doesn’t have to be a lonely one.